Shimanami Kaido (Ehime) しまなみ海道

 How to Get There

-Onomichi Station is 20 minutes from Fukuyama Station (a Sanyo shinkansen stop 15 minutes from Hiroshima).
-Be aware that there is a Shin-Onomichi Station, but it's far from Onomichi's city center.
-Take the JR Sanyo bullet train to Onomichi Station from Hiroshima or Okayama, which takes approximately one and a half hours.
-The bicycle rental terminal is a five-minute walk from the station and close to the start of the cycling course.
+Onomichi Station is 20 minutes from Fukuyama Station (15 minutes by Sanyo Shinkansen from Hiroshima).
+Be aware that although there is a Shin-Onomichi Station, but it's far from Onomichi's city center; it takes about 1.5 hours from Hiroshima or Okayama to Onomichi Station by JR Sanyo Shinkansen.
+The bike rental terminal is a 5-minute walk from the station, near the start of the cycling course.